LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 3. View datasets
 4. check data shape
 5. Check datatypes
-6. Check for missing values : none were detected.
+6. Check for missing values
 7. Check data summary: Minimum, Maximum, Mean, and the Percentiles (25%, 50%, and 75%) of the datasets.
-8. Run Ydata Profiling on the datasets.
+8. Run EDA Ydata Profiling on the datasets.
+9. Run EDA using Sweetviz for comparison with Ydata profiling

 ``` Python